Skip to footer content

 Why Is BatchSize Important for Performance?

-How Do I Handle Column Mapping Mismatches?
+How Do You Handle Column Mapping Mismatches?

 Column mapping mismatches cause runtime exceptions during bulk copy operations.
 Always verify that source DataTable column names match your mapping definitions exactly, including case sensitivity.
 Use the GetOrdinal method to validate column existence before mapping.
 For dynamic schemas, query the destination table's structure and build mappings programmatically.
-IronXL's worksheet management features can help standardize column names before import.
+IronXL's Excel to DataSet guide can help standardize column names before import.

 What Security Considerations Apply to Bulk Imports?

-How to Handle Different Delimiters?
+How Do You Handle Different CSV Delimiters?

 using IronXL;